 Q: How Do I Know If My Chainsaw Needs Sharpening?

-A: The best and easiest way to tell that your chainsaw needs sharpening is by looking at the wood dust being expelled.
+A: The best and easiest sign that your chainsaw needs sharpening is by looking at the wood dust being expelled.
 A sharp chainsaw will only spray out thin wood dust while a dull one expels fine wood dust.